openvax/mhcnames/README.md

 # mhcnames
-All the fun and adventure of MHC naming, now in Python
+All the fun and adventure of MHC nomenclature, now in Python